geohot/7900xtx/docs/launching.md

 ## Compute registers! (what you set with PM4 packets)

-For dumping compute registers, only the ME and pipe matter because this is after the queue (MEC).

 Kernels are launched by setting these COMPUTE registers from a AQL/PM4 queue.

+For dumping compute registers, only the ME and pipe matter in the bank because this is after the queue (MEC).

 ```
 kafka@q:~/tinygrad$ sudo umr -s amd744c.gfx1100 --sbank 1 0 2 | grep regCOMPUTE